AdobeDocs/uxp-photoshop/src/pages/ps_reference/media/executeasmodal.md

 executeAsModal takes the following arguments:
 1. targetFunction: The JavaScript function to execute after Photoshop enters a modal state.
 1. options: Options describing the request.
 The following properties are recognized:
     1. commandName (required): A string describing the command.
 This string is shown in the progress bar UI.
     1. descriptor (optional): An object with command arguments.
 See documentation for targetFunction below.
+    1. interactive (optional): A boolean to toggle [interactive mode](#interactive-mode).

 The JavaScript target function has the following signature:
 ```javascript